vanreality/methylbert_ft/README.md

 ## Usage

 ### Step 1: Data Preprocessing
-1. Place your raw methylation data in the expected MQ format (check 1.preprocess_data.py for details).
+1. Place your raw methylation data in the expected format (check 1.preprocess_data.py for details).
 2. Run the data preprocessing script to generate the input data for fine-tuning.
 ```bash
 python 1.preprocess_data.py --train <path_to_training_data> --test <path_to_test_data> --format <path_to_methylbert_format_file> --dmr <path_to_dmr> --output <path_to_output_directory>